marvinsmit/groovesupply/README.md

-# 🎶 GrooveSupply
+# GrooveSupply

-**GrooveSupply** is a small hobby project built out of pure love for live music.
-It’s a shuffle-based YouTube playlist experience that serves you a daily dose of hidden live music gems — from intimate acoustic sessions to explosive festival performances.
+GrooveSupply is a small hobby project built out of a genuine love for live music.
+It’s a shuffle-based YouTube playlist experience that delivers a daily dose of hidden live music gems — from intimate studio sessions to electrifying festival performances.

-No algorithms.
-No charts.
+No recommendation algorithm.
+No endless scrolling.
 Just press shuffle and let the groove surprise you.

-## ✨ Why I Built This
+Check it out on https://groovesupply.nl/

+## About the Project

-I’ve collected a large playlist of live performances over the years.
-Instead of endlessly scrolling through it, I wanted:
+Over the years, I collected a large playlist of live performances on YouTube.
+Instead of manually picking videos or relying on YouTube’s suggestions, I wanted a focused experience:

-- 🎲 A true shuffle experience
+- A true shuffle mechanism
-- 📺 Seamless autoplay
+- Automatic playback
-- 🔁 Automatic “next” when a video ends
+- Seamless “auto next” when a video ends
-- 🕘 A watch history to revisit great moments
+- A persistent watch history
-- 💾 Resume where you left off
+- The ability to resume where I left off

-GrooveSupply started as a fun side project — and turned into a showcase of modern frontend architecture.
+GrooveSupply started as a fun side project and evolved into a frontend showcase built with a modern Vue/Nuxt stack.

-## 🧱 Tech Stack
+## Tech Stack

-Built with:

 - Nuxt 3
 - Vue 3
 - TypeScript
 - TailwindCSS
+- YouTube Data API v3
 - YouTube IFrame Player API
-- LocalStorage for persistence
+- LocalStorage for client-side persistence

-## 🚀 Features
+## Features

-- 🎬 Embedded YouTube player
+- Embedded YouTube player with autoplay
-- ▶️ Autoplay on load
-- ⏭ Auto-next when a video ends
+- Automatic next video when playback ends
-- 🎲 Smart shuffle
+- Smart shuffle (prioritizes unseen videos)
-- 🕘 Watch history with titles & thumbnails
+- Watch history with titles and thumbnails
+- Resume playback from last session
-- 💾 Persistent state using `localStorage`
+- Fully typed state management
-- 💅 Clean, modern UI
+- Clean, dark-focused UI
-- 🌙 Dark-mode focused design

-## 🧠 How It Works
+## Architecture Overview

-1. The full YouTube playlist is fetched via the **YouTube Data API (v3)**.
+1. The full playlist is fetched via the YouTube Data API (with pagination support).
-2. Videos are normalized into a typed internal format.
+2. Videos are normalized into a typed internal model.
-3. Shuffle logic selects unseen videos first.
+3. Shuffle logic prioritizes unseen videos before repeating.
-4. Playback is handled using the official **YouTube IFrame API**.
+4. Playback is handled using the official YouTube IFrame API.
-5. When a video ends, the app automatically selects and loads the next one.
+5. Player state changes are observed to trigger automatic transitions.
-6. History and watched state are stored locally so you can resume later.
+6. History and watched state are persisted using `localStorage`.

+The project intentionally avoids heavy wrapper libraries in favor of direct API integration, making script loading, event handling, and client-only rendering explicit and controlled.

+## What This Project Demonstrates

+- API integration and pagination handling
+- SSR-safe third-party script loading in Nuxt
+- Event-driven video control
+- Typed state modeling with TypeScript
+- Local persistence strategies
+- Component-driven UI architecture
+- Clean separation of concerns (composables, components, types)

+## Philosophy

+GrooveSupply isn’t meant to replace streaming platforms.
+It’s a personal tool for rediscovering performances that deserve attention.

+It’s about the spontaneity of shuffle.
+It’s about the energy of live music.
+It’s about letting the stage lights turn on without knowing what comes next.